 This is one of a series of photos by Clark Little who has turned wave photography into a masterful art form.

 A work of art in an album cover

 For VLP's "Terrain" album cover, Bela Borsodi was commissioned to create this work of art from one single image.
-With an OCD level of attention to detail the photographer managed to break nearly all the rules for avoiding tangents with magnificent results.
+With an extreme level of attention to detail, the photographer managed to break nearly all the rules for avoiding tangents with magnificent results.